Lora Josephine Knight

-Lora Josephine Knight (1 May 1864 - 26 June 1945) was a philanthropist from California who was at one time one of the wealthiest women in America according to newspaper reports.
+Lora Josephine Knight (1 May 1864 – 26 June 1945) was an American philanthropist from California who was at one time one of the wealthiest women in America according to newspaper reports.
 She was a major promoter and financial backer of Charles Lindbergh's flight across the Atlantic in the Spirit of St. Louis; and donated to a number of other causes and funded various building projects including her own summer retreat Vikingsholm, for which she is most known.

 Biography

 Small was born in Galena, Illinois, in 1864 to lawyer Edward Small.
 She married James Hobart Moore, who she met while he worked with her father in his law practice, and who along with his brother became rich by gaining controlling interests in a large number of companies such as the Diamond Match Company, U.S. Steel, Union Pacific, and Nabisco.

 In 1884, the two had a son, Nathaniel Moore, who later married Helen Fargo, heiress to the Wells Fargo fortune.
 He won a gold medal in the 1904 Summer Olympics as part of American golf team, and was known for his lavish parties, but died at 25 in 1910 after a night in "Chicago's most famous and expensive house of prostitution," which made national news and led to a citywide crackdown on brothels and morphine abuse in Chicago.

 She and James Moore bought land at Carnelian Bay in Lake Tahoe in 1914 to build a large home known as Wychwood, as well getting another retreat on Lake Geneva.
 They also owned homes in Illinois and Wisconsin.
 However, her husband's health began failing and he died on July 20, 1916, leaving her with an estate of at least $15 million.
 She became one of the wealthiest women in America according to newspapers at the time.

 In 1922, she married stockbroker Harry French Knight of St. Louis.
 As president of the St. Louis Flying Club, Harry Knight knew Charles Lindbergh, and the Knights were major financial backers of Lindbergh's 1927 solo flight from New York to Paris in the Spirit of Saint Louis.
 Lindbergh even stayed at the Knight's house the night before his flight.